Lexus NX SUV - Interior & comfort

 Lexus NX dashboard

-It's all change for the NX, however, which gets a large 9.8-inch touchscreen instead.
-F Sport and Takumi trim levels see this upgraded to a large 14-inch screen, sitting next to a 10-inch display for the instrument panel.
+It's all change for the new NX, however, which now gets a large 9.8-inch touchscreen.
+Premium Plus Pack, F Sport and Takumi trim levels see this upgraded to an even bigger 14-inch screen, sitting next to a 10-inch display for the instrument panel.
 Both setups also come with wireless Apple CarPlay and wired Android Auto, so familiar smartphone-style apps can be used.

 Specifying the Premium Pack adds keyless entry, privacy glass, a heated steering wheel, wireless phone charging and extra safety features (plus electric front seats for the plug-in hybrid).
-The Premium Plus Pack includes heated rear seats, ventilated front seats, a wider-view reversing camera, a head-up display and customisable ambient lighting.
+The Premium Plus Pack adds even more comfort and convenience features like heated rear seats, ventilated front seats, a wider-view reversing camera, a head-up display and customisable ambient lighting, along with the ‘Digital Tazuna’ cockpit with its larger digital screens.

-The F Sport model has a sportier look that’s bound to prove popular with UK buyers, plus adaptive suspension.
+The F Sport model has a sportier look that’s bound to prove popular with UK buyers, plus adaptive suspension and 20-inch alloy wheels.
 The top-spec Takumi adds a 17-speaker Mark Levinson sound system, automated parking assist, a sunroof, lane-change assist and a digital rear-view mirror.
 You can add these features onto the F Sport by choosing the Takumi Pack option.